50+ Tax Deductions (You’re Missing) as a Blogger and Content Creator: Tax Season Tips for Online Influencers

 Commonly Missed Tax Write-offs for Bloggers and Online Influencers

-For some, blogging gives you a taxable income.
+For some, like myself, blogging gives you a taxable income.
 You may be able to deduct some of your blogging or freelancing adventures, but first you will want to make sure all your documents are in line.

 When preparing for the tax season, please keep in mind that you can write-off expenses that are common for your profession and ones that are necessary to help you run a business.

-Tax Checklist Deductions
+Self-Employed Tax Deduction Checklist

 Power Tip: If you need to claim expenses, then be sure to fill out the itemized deduction Schedule A Form.